Last Updated on 05/11/2023 by Glynn Willard

 If it’s a Suburban water heater, the socket you’ll need is a 1-1/16″ socket, which you should keep in your tool kit.
 It’s not a common size found in most socket sets.

-If your RV is brand new, the anode rod will look good, if it’s not new, it may be deteriorated some or a lot.
+If your RV is brand new, the anode rod will look good, if it’s not new, it may be deteriorated a lot.
 Order a new one as a spare to always have on hand.
 A quick search online with the model number will find you what you’re looking for.

-Water Tank Vs City Water
+Freshwater Tank Vs City Water

 You’re “city water” nozzle is what you use when you’re at a campground and want an endless supply of water.
-Use a pressure regulator since the park’s water pressure dictates the pressure on your rigs plumbing.
+Use a pressure regulator since the park’s water pressure dictates the pressure on your rig’s plumbing.

 Sanitize The Fresh Water Tank